arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Closed Bankruptcy Court Records in Arkansas

 In Arkansas, closed bankruptcy records are those filed between 1996-2001.
 These records are not filed and stored electronically on the ECF.
 Instead, they are maintained by the Federal Records Center of the National Archive and Records Administration.
-To retrieve the records, requesters will need the case number for the case they are trying to access.
+To retrieve the records, requesters may be required to provide the case number for the file they are trying to access.
 There are separate online forms for the eastern and western districts of Arkansas.
 As such, requesters are required to click on the applicable district and then search using the case number (for instance, YY-#####).
 If the case number is not known, interested parties may retrieve it by calling the automated Multiple Voice Case Information System at 1 (866) 222-8029.
 After inputting the case number in the particular district’s search box, users must hit Submit until the desired case information and further instructions pops up on the screen.
 Additional information needed to locate closed bankruptcy case files in Arkansas include the city in which the court is located, transfer/accession number, NARA location number, and agency box number.

 Note that cases prior to 1996 are no longer accessible.
 This is because bankruptcy cases prior to 1996 have been destroyed in accordance with the 44 USC Section 3303.